 Wetaskiwin Fire Services protects the community by providing emergency response services to residents within the City limits and approximately 3,000 people in County of Wetaskiwin’s Zone Two fire protection area.

 E-911 service is provided to residents through a contract with City of Red Deer Dispatch Services and Telus Communications.
-The E-911 center takes the calls and relays them directly to the fire department via two-way radio system.
+The E-911 centre takes the calls and relays them directly to the fire department via two-way radio system.

-The 36-member department is currently composed of a full time Fire Chief and Deputy Fire Chief, and a half-time Administrative support staff.
-All other members are paid-on-call including:
+The fire department is currently composed of a full-time Fire Chief and Deputy Fire Chief, three full-time firefighters, and paid-on-call firefighters.